 In the winter, the club hikes on Saturday and Sunday, weather and wind permitting.
 The members vary in age and hiking ability.
 It’s a good place to begin learning the hiking trails on Table Mountain.
 Yesterday we met at Kloof Nek and took the Contour Path up Signal Hill.
 One of the hikers invited me on another hike in Newlands Forest.

-One interesting sight on Signal Hill was a kramat.
+An interesting sight on Signal Hill was a kramat.
 Kramats (Mazaars) are holy shrines of Islam.
 They mark the graves of holy men of the Muslim faith who died at the Cape.
-There are more than 20 recognized kramats in the Cape Peninsula.
+There are more than 20 recognized kramats on the Cape Peninsula.
 The kramat at the ridge on Signal Hill marks the grave of Sheikh Mohamed Hassen Ghaibie Shah.
 Graves of other Muslims considered less holy are also on grounds near the mosque.

 “The history of the Mazaars starts with the Dutch invasion of India, Ceylon, and Java.
 Local communities resisted the tyranny of their invaders but the Dutch banished their leaders to the Cape.
 They sold citizens of Malay, Indian, Javanese, Bengalese, and Arabian origins into slavery.
 These slaves and sultans started the first Muslim communities in the Cape.
 During their occupation, the British were the first to permit Muslims to build Mosques.”